nibsirahsieu/sfNestedCommentPlugin/README.md

         [yml]
         all:
           sfNestedComment:
             nested: false

-    When the user post a comment, the request is done via ajax request.
-You can disable it by set the `enable_ajax` to false.
+    When the user post a comment, the request is done via `Ajax` request.
+You can disable it by set the `use_ajax` to false.

+        [yml]
+        all:
+          sfNestedComment:
+            use_ajax: false

     Gravatar is enabled by default, and it is depends on sfGravatarPlugin, to disable it

         [yml]
         all:
           sfNestedComment:
             use_gravatar: false

 Backend Usage
 -------------

+Activate the module in the settings.yml (apps/your_backend_app/config/settings.yml)
+    enabled_modules:        [..., sfNestedCommentAdmin]

-    For backend usage (administration), your `myUser.class.php` must provide 4 functions:
+Your `myUser.class.php` must provide 4 functions:
     * getId() : Author Id,
     * getName() : Author Name,
     * getEmail() : Author Email,